 - ElectricalThis shows some of the electrical characteristics of the system at the cursor speed:

-- Batt Amps: This is the current flowing out of the battery pack, again as would be seen by an CA or inline ammeter.
+- Batt Amps: This is the current flowing out of the battery pack, again as would be seen by a Cycle Analyst or inline ammeter.
 You will notice that at low speeds the battery amps stays fixed at the controller current limit.
-That is what a controller current limit does.
+At lower speeds still it may be fixed at the controller phase current limit.
+That is what a controller current limiting does.

-- Batt Volts: This is the terminal battery voltage as you would see by a CA or Voltmeter.
+- Batt Volts: This is the terminal battery voltage as you would see by a Cycle Analyst or Voltmeter.
 As you move the cursor to lower speeds where more current is drawn from the battery, you'll the voltage on the battery pack sag due to internal resistance.

 - PerformanceThe performance table shows the vehicle characteristics at the cursor speed: